 Sathya Sai Baba gained some followers in the Findhorn Foundation, including an influential transsexual; however, this contingent appear to have been outnumbered by the Rajneeshis.
 Nevertheless, the Sathya Sai supporters contributed far more than the Rajneeshis to the confusing beliefs about “channelling” which were rife at the Foundation.

 The author of an oft-quoted book on the Foundation became a devotee of Sathya Sai in 1985.
 Carol Riddell is best known for The Findhorn Community (1991), an account which gives selective details from a strongly partisan viewpoint.
 Riddell was a resident member of the Foundation.
 She claimed to give “messages” (channellings) from Sathya Sai Baba during her “Breaking In” workshops conducted in various countries.
 She related that the guru personally blessed the workshop “messages” when she visited his Puttaparthi ashram.
-Riddell has two books of “messages” on the internet, and these are easily dismissed by critics of the workshop vogue (though later “messages” became independent of workshop settings).
-The second of these channelled works is entitled To Transcend the Ego (1998), and comprises 83 “messages” said by the author to comprise “a manual for spiritual training.”
+Riddell gained two books of channelled “messages” on the internet; these are easily dismissed by critics of the workshop vogue (later “messages” became independent of workshop settings).
+The second of these channelled works is entitled To Transcend the Ego (1998), comprising 83 “messages” said by the author to comprise “a manual for spiritual training.”

-The vogue for new age “channelling” was very strong at the Findhorn Foundation, and often in the form of readings from the reputedly channelled epic entitled A Course in Miracles.
-This controversial American work first appeared in 1976, and was authored by psychologist Helen Schucman, who claimed “inner dictation” from a source stated to be Jesus Christ.
+The vogue for new age “channelling” was very strong at the Findhorn Foundation, often in the form of readings from the reputedly channelled epic entitled A Course in Miracles.
+This controversial American work first appeared in 1976, being authored by psychologist Helen Schucman, who claimed “inner dictation” from a source stated to be Jesus Christ.
 This rather bizarre book is noted for being in contrast to Christian doctrine, despite many biblical allusions.
-It has been described as an amalgam of concepts drawn from Christianity, Platonism, Freudian and Jungian psychology, Eastern religion, and even Shakespeare.
+A Course in Miracles is described by some analysts as an amalgam of concepts drawn from Christianity, Platonism, Freudian and Jungian psychology, Eastern religion, and even Shakespeare.
 This book became very popular in the new age.
-Schucman teaches that forgiveness is the practice that leads to spiritual awakening.
-For this reason, the term “forgiveness” became almost ubiquitous in the new age, although the attitude signified was not extended towards dissidents at the Foundation.
+Schucman affirms that forgiveness is the practice leading to spiritual awakening.
+For this reason, the term “forgiveness” became almost ubiquitous in the new age.
+The commercial attitude signified was not extended towards dissidents at the Foundation.

-The facesaving dogma was reflected in a letter of 1988, written in answer to the pressing complaint of a dissident, and composed by one of the well known Findhorn Foundation workshop entrepreneurs:
+The facesaving dogma was reflected in a letter of 1988, written in answer to the pressing complaint of a dissident, and composed by one of the well known Findhorn Foundation workshop entrepreneurs, namely Carol Riddell:

 The evasive and extremist exegesis was favoured at the expense of due education, which was effectively outlawed.
 All the more reason to question the erratic sanctioning policies of the DPI, UNITAR, and (by extension) UNESCO, whose aggregate example is somewhat less than reassuring to criteria differing from new spirituality lore.